jest-community/jest-extended/README.md

 #### .toBeArrayWithFloats([members], ?precision)

-Use `.toBeArrayWithFloats` when comparing arrays of floating-point numbers with chosen precision.
+Use `.toBeArrayWithFloats` when comparing arrays of floating-point numbers with chosen precision in the same order.

 ```js
 test('passes when arrays have same floats', () => {